 Like any other water feature, a waterfall suffers water loss mainly through evaporation and leaking.
-Water loss through evaporation is usually not something of a major concern, but leaking causes loss of large amounts of water and it should be fixed immediately.
+Water loss through evaporation is usually not a major concern, but leaking causes a large waste of water, and it should be fixed immediately.

 Repairing water loss in a waterfall in a little bit complicated, but it is something you can do on your own.
 Read on to learn how to find leaks in your water feature and how to fix them.